-This guideline has been developed by the NSW Environment Protection Authority (EPA) to assist holders of environment protection licences to answer questions 1 to 11 in Section G of their Annual Return.
-These questions need to be answered when a licence holder has an environmental management system (EMS) certified to ISO 14001: 2015 or does not have an EMS or any other demonstrated equivalent system in place.
+The NSW Environment Protection Authority (EPA) has developed this guideline to help holders of environment protection licences answer questions 1 to 11 in section G of their Annual Return.
+These questions need to be answered when a licence holder has an environmental management system (EMS) certified to ISO 14001: 2015 or does not have an EMS or a demonstrated equivalent system in place.

-This document should be read in conjunction with the Environmental Management Calculation Protocol which sets out the matters and methods the EPA will use to determine the environmental management category (EMC) allocated to holders of licences issued under the Protection of the Environment Operations Act 1997.
+This document should be read together with the Environmental Management Calculation Protocol, which sets out the matters and methods the EPA will use to determine the environmental management category (EMC) allocated to holders of licences issued under the Protection of the Environment Operations Act 1997.

-1.2.
 Overview of the environmental management category